ZackNoyes/chess25/README.md

 # chess25
-An implementation of a fun chess variant
+An implementation of a fun chess variant.
+Try it at https://chess25.zacknoyes.au .